balena-os/leviathan/documentation/quickstart.md

 ## Worker setup

+Leviathan allows for running tests on a device under test (DUT) connected to and controlled by either a testbot worker, or on a virtualized device using the QEMU worker.
+Check out the following getting started guides to setup and run each type of worker.
 Following are quick start guides into setting up each type of worker:

 1. {@page Testbot worker | Testbot worker}
 2. {@page QEMU worker | QEMU worker}